andreterceiro/dio-git-github-bootcamp/README.md

 - Teams: refers to teams related to a repository or team inside an organization.
 She talked about select permissions based on the role of each person;
 - Organization: teacher talked that is a little similar of the teams level.
 She teached us that administrators in this level can select some things to manage related to the organization, that can have 1 or more teams.
 The configuration of all organization can affect more than 1 repository of the organization;
-- Enterprise: she teached that in this level we have more granularity and talk about things like:
+- Enterprise: teacher talked that this level deal with things bigger than teams and repositories of the company.
+She teached that in this level we have more granularity and talk about things like:
     - SAML;
     - Add or remove organizations related to the company;
     - Policies for repositories, projects and teams;